 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling (888) 370-7589 toll-free or by completing a complaint form, which can be obtained on the bureau's internet web site www.bppe.ca.gov.

-Prospective students are encouraged to review this catalog prior to signing an enrollment agreement.
-Prospective students are also encouraged to review the School Performance Fact Sheet, which must be provided to you them prior to signing an enrollment agreement.
+Prospective students are encouraged to review the catalog prior to signing an enrollment agreement.
+Prospective students are also encouraged to review the School Performance Fact Sheet, which must be provided to them prior to signing an enrollment agreement.

 College Information as reported to the U.S. Department of Education may be accessed at the College Navigator site at http://nces.ed.gov/COLLEGENAVIGATOR/.
 The site has a large amount of statistical information about expenses, financial aid, enrollment, admissions, retention rates and much more.
 The site allows consumers to compare information from different colleges.